Isabella-Mitchell/milestone-project-one/README.md

 - Image captions on the Exhibitions Page
 - Artist Portraits on the Artist page

-Consistant image ratios have been used to bring a harmony to the site across different page layouts.
+Consistant aspect ratios have been used to bring a harmony to the site across different page layouts.
-- include 16:9 and 3:4.
+- An aspect ratio of 16:9 has been used for the lead images on the Exhibition Page and Artist Page
+- An aspect ratio of 3:2 has been used for the Homepage section images and the About Page images
+- An aspect ratio of 2:3 has been used for the Artist Page portraits.
+- A near-square aspect ratio of 400:361 has been used for the Exhibition Page for images that do not suit the aspect ratio of the Image Carousel.

 ## Features